linker3000/MeshBop/README.md

 ### 1. Raspberry Pi Setup

+If you are using a different compute board you can follow these instructions in general, adapting them for your setup.
+Some notes are provided for the Orange Pi Zero 3 board, which was used for the boxed 'live' node.

 #### Install OS
 1. Use Raspberry Pi Imager to install **Raspberry Pi OS Lite** (minimal) on SD card (8GB minimum)
 2. Boot the Pi with display and keyboard connected